crypto-code/Smart-Cars/README.md

 <img src="Images/Car.png" width="250">

 If you would like to tinker with the parameters of the simulation, you can do so in the Unity Editor.

+## Usage

 If you would simply like to run the simulation with default parameters, you can start the built file [Builds/Applying EANNs.exe](Builds/Applying EANNs.exe).

 ## The Neural Network